CGuichard/cookiecutter-pypackage/{{ cookiecutter.project_slug }}/CONTRIBUTING.md

 {% endif -%}
 ##### Security

-We use [pip-audit](https://pypi.org/project/pip-audit/) in our CI to check our Python dependencies for potential security vulnerabilities.
+We use [`pip-audit`](https://pypi.org/project/pip-audit/) in our CI to check our Python dependencies for potential security vulnerabilities.

+To measure your dependencies freshness regardless of security concerns, the CI also makes use of [`libyear`](https://libyear.com/).

 #### Release

 You can create a release with `make release`.
-Because we follow a [commit convention](#commit), the next version is guessed from the commit history.
+Because we follow a strict [commit convention](#commit), the next version is guessed from the commit history.
 The `CHANGELOG.md` file is generated automatically too.

-Don't forget to push the tags to your origin repo!
+Don't forget to push the tags to your origin remote!

 ```bash
 git push --tags